-Many authors like Shahinpoor6 and Lee7 have used cantilever beam equation to model bending of an IPMC strip in cantilever configuration.
+Many authors have used Euler cantilever beam equation to model bending of an IPMC strip in cantilever configuration.
+[SOME ref's to authors?].
 Though it describes position of the IPMC quite accurately for small displacements, it is not dynamical model - it does not show motion of the material in time.
 So using static Euler theory does not lead to really accurate time dependent model.
 Hence different approach is used for bending model: stiffness will be also considered when calculating.
-Importance of viscoelasticity has been brought out also by some other authors like Richardson8 and Newbury.9
+Importance of viscoelacity have been brought out also by some other authors like and.